Ohhora/Algorithms/README.md

 The divide-and-conquer paradigm involves three steps at each level of the recursion:

-__Divide__ the problem into a number of subprolems that are smaller instances of the same problem __Conquer__ the subproblems by solving them recursively.
+__Divide__ the problem into a number of subprolems that are smaller instances of the same problem</br>
+__Conquer__ the subproblems by solving them recursively.
 If the subproblem sizes are small enough, however, just solve the subproblems in a straightforward manner.
 __Combine__ the solutions to the subproblems into the solution for the original problem.